ILoveEveryone24/Gator/README.md

 - [Go](https://go.dev/)
 - [PostgreSQL](https://www.postgresql.org/)

+**IMPORTANT:**
 Make sure to create a database called "gator" after configuring your PostgreSQL with the command:
   ```sh
   CREATE DATABASE gator;
   ```
 (This will be automated in the near future)

-You will also need to "git clone" the repository and run "gator init ..." command from there the first time to run all the migrations.
+You will also need to "git clone" the repository and run "Gator init ..." command from there the first time to run all the migrations.
 Alternatively, you can run the migrations from the "sql/schema" directory manually or with "goose".
 (This will be automated in the near future)

 ## Installation